Openbank-Java-Bootcamp/beatriz-perez-Midterm-Project-Banking-System/README.md

    - Create service interfaces for all entities: roles, accounts and users to include methods to implement
    - Create service implementations (classes) for all entities: roles, accounts and users to implement methods

+5. Controller: create ENDPOINTS and add methods for requests
+   - Create controller interfaces for all entities: roles, accounts and users to include methods to implement
+   - Create controller implementations (classes) for all entities: roles, accounts and users to implement methods and establish endpoint routes

 ***

 ## How the project works and how to use it: